What makes the difference in getting your home sold?

 When people buy most anything, however – and especially real estate! – they always do one thing: COMPARE.

-Your ability to stand out amongst the competition will be the key to getting your condo sold for the most amount of money.
+Your ability to stand out among the competition will be the key to getting your home sold for the most amount of money.

-That’s why when you sell your condo, you should know not only the great things about your unit and your condo building, but also how those things COMPARE to other condo units and condo buildings in the same area.
+That’s why when you sell your home, you should know not only the great things about your home and your neighborhood, but also how those things COMPARE to other homes and neighborhoods in the same area.

 Those are the details that can be used to most effectively market and find the right buyers.